pierluigiferrari/traffic_sign_classifier/README.md

 ## Building a Traffic Sign Recognition Classifier

-I built a Convolutional Neural Network with TensorFlow and trained it to recognize traffic signs.
-The dataset used is the German Traffic Sign Recognition Benchmark dataset.
+This is a Convolutional Neural Network built with TensorFlow and trained to recognize traffic signs.
+The dataset used is the [German Traffic Sign Recognition Benchmark](http://benchmark.ini.rub.de/?section=gtsrb) dataset.

 The final model achieves an accuracy of 97.9% on the official GTSRB test dataset.